 Upon satisfactory completion of the six required courses, students receive a certificate of completion.
-Students enrolled in this program are not eligible for the Residential or Professional Certificates or ASID student membership.
+Students enrolled in this program are not eligible for the Residential, Professional or Commercial Certificates or ASID student membership.

 Please visit www.fairfield.edu/interiordesign to view our full list of courses for the Spring 2019 semester.
 Registration is currently open for Spring courses.

-For those desiring to learn the more technical aspects of construction and structure and to be fully qualified in the field of Interior Design, please visit www.fairfield.edu/interiordesign to see our selection of credit courses for Residential and Professional Certification in the field.
+For those desiring to learn the more technical aspects of construction and structure and to be fully qualified in the field of Interior Design, please visit www.fairfield.edu/interiordesign to see our selection of credit courses for Residential, Professional and Commercial Certification in the field.

 IN 110 - Interior Design I

 Develop the judgment and skill needed to conceive and execute a successful residential interior design project.
 Through weekly design problems, students integrate aesthetics and function.
 Students experience the issues and difficulties a professional must face, learning the appropriate steps from client interview to presenting a complete design solution.
 12 sessions